 Have you ever read of new heat press machines beginning to smoke when plugged in for the first time?
-I come across it every now and again in Amazon heat press reviews, or in the question and answer sections.
+I’ve come across it every now and again in Amazon heat press reviews, or in the question and answer sections on blogs and forums.

-The writer will ask something along the lines of, “is my heat press supposed to be smoking?”, or comment something like, “lots of smoke coming off my heat press when I first plugged it in, thought it was going to catch fire”.
+The question goes, “is my heat press supposed to be smoking?”, or “lots of smoke coming off my heat press when I first plugged it in, thought it was going to catch fire”.

-There are oils and chemicals used in the manufacturing of the heat press which form a sort of coating on the heat platens.
+The heat press manufacturing process includes using various oils or chemicals.
+These can form a sort of coating on the heat platens.
 These are either as a result of the manufacturing process, or in order to form a sort of protective coating on the platen – the reason may vary from press to press.
 It may also be oils from the hands of those who assembled the machine.

-Remember as well, you’re heating up these big chunks of metal which have been molded and formed and shaped around heating coils, and there are going to be some residual substances as a result.
+Remember as well, you’re heating up these big chunks of metal which have been molded and formed and shaped around heating coils.
+There are going to be some residual substances as a result.
 Not all machines have been heated up before shipping so that first time is bound to include some smells.

 So those are some reasons for the smells and smoke when your heat press starts warming up for the first time.
 But why is it bad?